adplus-dvertising

 That devastated industries like construction and manufacturing and sent the Federal Reserve scrambling to create new tools to pull the US and global economies back from the brink of collapse.
 Congress dithered and eventually stepped up with a $787bn stimulus package in 2009.

-But subsequent rounds of federal spending were not forthcoming, leaving the Fed to carry to recovery ball with the blunt tool of monetary policy.
+But subsequent rounds of federal spending were not forthcoming, leaving the Fed to carry the recovery ball with the blunt tool of monetary policy.
 Many economists believe this led to a more protracted recovery.

-The COVID-19 recession by contrast was triggered by lockdowns designed to contain the spread of the disease.
+The COVID-19 recession, by contrast, was triggered by lockdowns designed to contain the spread of the disease.
 Entire sectors of the economy ground to a halt virtually overnight, delivering an unprecedented supply shock that quickly turned into a demand shock as 22 million people were thrown out of work in March and April.

-Customer-facing service industries, like restaurants, that employ a disproportionate number of low wage workers, as well as minorities and women, were gutted.
+Customer-facing service industries, like restaurants, that employ a disproportionate number of low-wage workers, as well as minorities and women, were gutted.

 This time around, the Fed acted much faster with bold and decisive action, such as slashing interest rates to near zero, resuming bond buying to keep borrowing costs at rock bottom and making trillions of dollars of lending available to keep credit markets from freaking out.